Levis0045/SCIA-CRF_LF/README.md

 # SCIA-CRF_LF

-Contextualize CRF and Linguistic based feature for NER detection in Ghomala
+Contextualize CRF and Linguistic based features for NER detection in Ghomala